smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 If you are testing with a vehicle head unit or TDK and wish to see realtime debug logs in the Xcode console, you should use [wireless debugging](https://developer.apple.com/videos/play/wwdc2017/404/).
 !@

-@![iOS,android]
+@![iOS,android,javascript]
 ## Running the SDL App
-Build and run the project in !@@![iOS]Xcode!@@![android]Android Studio!@@![iOS,android], targeting the device or simulator that you want to test your app with.
+Build and run the project in !@@![iOS]Xcode!@@![android]Android Studio!@@![javascript]Node.js!@@![iOS,android,javascript], targeting the device or simulator that you want to test your app with.
 Your app should compile and launch on your device of choosing.
 If your connection configuration is setup correctly, you should see your SDL app icon appear on the HMI screen:

 ![Generic - SDL Apps Tab](assets/Generic_apps_screen.png)